mrocklin/thesis/term-rewrite-system.md

 The following arguments support this principle

-#### Math changes slowly
+#### Math changes more slowly than Software

-while software is often rewritten.
-This may be because of evolution in programming languages, changes in hardware, or simply due to adoption of an old technique by a new community.
-Conversely much of the Mathematics used in computation is well established or a worst changes relatively slowly.
-By separating the mathematics (a slowly changing component) from the software (a rapidly changing component) we reduce the extent of the expertise which must be rewritten due to computational evolution.
+Software may change due to evolution in programming languages, radical shifts in hardware, or simply due to adoption of an old technique by a new community.
+Conversely much of the Mathematics used in computation is well established or at worst changes relatively slowly.
+By separating the mathematics (a slowly changing component) from the software (a rapidly changing component) we reduce the extent of the expertise which must be frequently rewritten due to the natural evolution of the scientific computing ecosystem.

 #### Demographics

-Expertise in the domains of mathematics and software enginnering is rarely shared in the same individual.
+Deep understanding of both computational mathematics and software enginnering is held only by a small population of scientific software engineers.
 By separating the mathematics from the software we reduce the demands of writing and verifying solutions.
 A larger body of mathematicians can work on the mathematics and a larger body of software engineers can work on the pure software components.

 Definition